uber-archive/pyflame/docs/man.md

 The following options are less commonly used.

-**-T**, **--timestamp**
-:   Print the timestamp for each stack.
-This is useful for generating "flame
-    chart" profiles.
-Generally regular flame graphs are encouraged, since the timestamp flame charts are harder to use.

 **--abi**=*VERSION*
 :   Force a particular Python ABI.
 This option should only be needed in edge
     cases when profiling embedded Python builds (e.g. uWSGI), and only if